-How are federal OSHA and Cal OSHA similar?
+How are federal OSHA and Cal OSHA fall protection similar?
 How are they different?
 For that matter, what is Cal OSHA?
-When it comes to guardrail fall protection standards, how do federal OSHA and Cal OSHA compare?
+When it comes to guardrail fall protection standards, how do federal OSHA and Cal OSHA fall protection compare?
 This blog post aims to address these questions.

 Federal vs State OSHA Overview